Lead Consulting Group Tokyo, Japan

 About UsLead Consulting Group is an executive recruitment consultancy company based in Japan.

-We work closely with multinationals, midsize to small companies, governments and educational institutions in the areas of human capital management and related services in Japan.
+We work closely with multinationals, midsize to small companies, governments, and educational institutions in the areas of human capital management and related services.